fabricedesre/servonk/readme.md

 You need to do a [b2g](https://github.com/mozilla-b2g/B2G) build for your device (eng or userdebug to get root access), as this is not properly setup with the Android build system yet.

+Also:
+- sudo apt-get llvm-dev libclang-dev and clang (Ubuntu 18.04).

 ## Building

 1) First, install [rustup](https://rustup.rs/).